Liepāja massacres: Shootings from August to December 10

 The killings continued at August after the first Arājs action, but on a lessened scale.
-From August 30 to December 10, 1941, there were a large number of shootings, in which about 600 Jews, 100 Communists, and 100 Roma were killed.
+From August 30 to December 10, 1941, there were a large number of shootings, in which about 600 Jews, 100 communists, and 100 Roma were killed.
 Anders and Dubrovskis estimate the total victims through August 15, 1941 as 153 plus or minus 68.
 Schulz, a boatswain's mate ("Oberbootsmaat") from the harbor surveillance command, testified that on a day August, 1941, he had heard continuous rifle salvoes all day coming from across the harbor from his position.

 Between 5:00 p.m. and 6:00 p.m.
 Schulz and another man rowed across the harbor to see what was happening.
 They followed the sounds of the shooting until they came to the old citadel.
 By standing on a bunker at the citadel they could see a long deep trench which was said to have been dug by the Jews the previous day.
 This was about one kilometer north of the lighthouse.
 They watched for about an hour or an hour and a half.
 During that time, three or four trucks arrived at the site, each carrying five Jews.
 They were forced to lie down in the truck.
 When the truck reached the site, the driver took the vehicle right up to the trench.
 Latvian guards, wielding clubs, forced the victims to enter directly into the trench.
 A squad of five men, possibly Latvians, but more probably German SD men, then shot them in the head.
 The supervising SS or SD officer then shot again any one not immediately killed.

 Massacres of the Roma

 The Romani people (also known as "Gypsy" in English and "Zigeuner" in German) were also targets of the Nazi occupation.
 On December 4, 1941, Hinrich Lohse issued a decree which stated:

 Roma were also forbidden to live along the coast, which included Liepāja.
 On December 5, 1941, the Latvian police in Liepāja arrested 103 Roma (24 men, 31 women, and 48 children).
 Of these people, the Latvian police turned over 100 to the custody of the German police chief Fritz Dietrich "for follow up" ("zu weiteren Veranlassung"), a Nazi euphemism for murder.
 On December 5, 1941, all 100 were killed near Frauenburg.

 By May 18, 1942, the German police and SS commander in Liepāja indicated in a log that over a previous unspecified period, 174 Roma had been killed by shooting.
 The German policy on Roma varied.
-In general, it seemed that wandering or "itinerate" Roma ("vagabundierende Zigeuner") were targeted, as opposed to the non-wandering, or "sedentary" population.
-Thus, on May 21, 1942, the SS commander in Liepāja police and SS commander recorded the execution of 16 itinerate Roma from the Hasenputh district.
+In general, it seemed that wandering or "itinerant" Roma ("vagabundierende Zigeuner") were targeted, as opposed to the non-wandering, or "sedentary" population.
+Thus, on May 21, 1942, the SS commander in Liepāja police and SS commander recorded the execution of 16 itinerant Roma from the Hasenputh district.
 The documentation however does not always distinguish between different Roma groups, thus on April 24, 1942, EK A reported having killed 1,272 people, including 71 Roma, with no further description.